 Fulu Thompho - limpopo, South Africa

 This song was released as a single but flopped on the charts.
-Recording the song had a profound effect on Gabriel, however, and it led to his commitment to World Music and to various political causes.
-He called the song, "a calling card announcing I was interested and prepared to get involved."
+Recording the song had a profound effect on Gabriel, however, and it led to his commitment to world music and to various political causes.
+He called the song "a calling card announcing I was interested and prepared to get involved."

-The song had an impact on other musicians as well: Steve Van Zandt heard it in a Los Angeles movie theater in 1980 and began wondering what he could do to help the cause, which led to him organizing "Sun City
+"Biko" had an impact on other musicians as well: Steve Van Zandt heard it in a Los Angeles movie theater in 1980 and began wondering what he could do to help the cause, which led to him organizing "Sun City

 ."
 Bono of U2 asked Gabriel to join the Amnesty International Conspiracy Of Hope tour in 1986, which played six shows and raised $2.6 million.